Joseph Martin McCabe

 I've pointed out (perhaps alone) the evidence that the Church and Jews in fact behaved symbiotically, over land and money and rents and violence, though few can see behind the millennial lies.

-Click for My Selection of Notes from McCabe - scroll down for selections from A Rationalist Encyclopaedia (1948).
+Click for My Selection of Notes from McCabe - this scrolls down to my selections by topic from A Rationalist Encyclopaedia (1948).

-Here's the full A Rationalist Encyclopaedia (about 1.3 MBytes; Word format.
+Here's the complete A Rationalist Encyclopaedia which I recommend as a reference.
+All my extracts come from it.
+(About 1.3 MBytes; Word format.
 I've added notes at the front on some of its limits, though not on his readings of Catholicism)

 McCabe (young)